apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 This is the most complicated approach, but has the potential to be the most performant.
-What we will do here is write a Rust function to perform our computation and then expose that function to python.
+What we will do here is write a Rust function to perform our computation and then expose that function to Python.
 I know of two use cases where I would recommend this approach.
 The first is the case when the pyarrow compute functions are insufficient for your needs.
 Perhaps your code is too complex or could be greatly simplified if you pulled in some outside dependency.
 The second use case is when you have written a UDF that you’re sharing across multiple projects and have hardened the approach.
-It is possible that you can implement your function in rust to give a speed improvement and then every project that is using this shared UDF will benefit from those updates.
+It is possible that you can implement your function in Rust to give a speed improvement and then every project that is using this shared UDF will benefit from those updates.

-When deciding to use this approach, it’s worth considering how much you think you’ll actually benefit from the rust implementation to decide if it’s worth the additional effort to maintain and deploy the python wheels you generate.
+When deciding to use this approach, it’s worth considering how much you think you’ll actually benefit from the Rust implementation to decide if it’s worth the additional effort to maintain and deploy the Python wheels you generate.
 It is certainly not necessary for every use case.

-Due to the excellent work by the python arrow team, we can simplify our work to needing only two dependencies on the rust side, [arrow-rs](https://github.com/apache/arrow-rs) and [pyo3](https://pyo3.rs/).
+Due to the excellent work by the Python arrow team, we can simplify our work to needing only two dependencies on the Rust side, [arrow-rs](https://github.com/apache/arrow-rs) and [pyo3](https://pyo3.rs/).
 I have posted a [minimal example](https://github.com/timsaucer/tuple_filter_example).
 You’ll need [maturin](https://github.com/PyO3/maturin) to build the project, and I recommend using release mode when building.